How to Build a Digital Portfolio That Gets You Hired in the Trades

 6. Keep It Updated

-After every job or project, add a few photos or new details.
-Your portfolio should grow as you do.
+Finally, after every job or project, add a few photos or new details.
+Ultimately, your portfolio should grow as you do.

 What Employers Are Looking For